SalvatorePreviti/roaring-node/README.md

 ## Worker thread support

-IMPORTANT: You need Node >= 14 to for roaring-node to work with worker threads correctly.
-Previous version of node are not supported and will throw an error if this library is loaded inside a worker thread.

 Directly transferring an instance without copy between worker threads is not currently supported, but you can create a frozen view on a SharedArrayBuffer using bufferAlignedAllocShared and pass it to the worker thread.

 ## Installation